 Dr. Bassil applies her passion for teaching to her dedication to professors and students.
 She constantly seeks to innovate how Wessex can support the global academic community.

 “Universities are the epicenter of where the world is rethought and recreated in freedom.
 I’m committed to ensuring that Wessex continues to help the young generations envision and realize a better future through education in order to fight violence, inequality and social injustice.”

-Carelle holds a B.A. in Advertising and Corporate Communications.
+Dr. Carelle holds a B.A. in Advertising and Corporate Communications.
 She also holds two Master’s degrees, in Corporate Communications and Public Relations, and in Peace and Sustainable Development.
-Carelle is a Ph.D. candidate at the University of Poitiers in France and is preparing to defend her thesis on “Digital communication strategies and the internationalization of local products.”
+Carelle has a Ph.D. at the University of Poitiers in France and is preparing to defend her thesis on “Digital communication strategies and the internationalization of local products.”
 She also is fluent in French and Arabic, and is an active member of the National Communication Association and the Association for Business Communication.

 As Account Executive, Nancy Misercola is focused on providing the best client support to the professors and students who place their trust in Wessex Press, Inc. as a more affordable alternative to traditional textbook publishers.
 Nancy’s responsibilities include identifying sales leads, and managing relationships with the instructors who adopt Wessex titles and the students who purchase them.

 Nancy returned to her publishing roots when she joined Wessex Press in 2018, having started her career in trade publishing.
 She worked her way up from editorial assistant to managing editor at a startup magazine that helped bankers integrate technology – before personal computers were ubiquitous--beyond the back office.